As coronavirus cases soar, India’s hospitals race to secure badly needed oxygen

 “Frankly, we were not prepared for this,” he said.

 The surge in demand “happened suddenly [and] even the dealers and vendors were not prepared.”
-He scrambled to find new suppliers and borrow oxygen from other hospitals, and said the situation had eased compared to earlier this month.
+He scrambled to find new suppliers and borrow oxygen from other hospitals and said the situation had eased compared to earlier this month.

 Maharashtra also reportedly reduced the oxygen it supplied to neighboring states.